 In any Keenetic router able to connect USB drives, you can enable the built-in SFTP server and organize secure remote access to files on the USB drive via the SFTP protocol (SSH File Transfer Protocol, also known as Secure FTP and SSH FTP).
 You can set up access to the server from both the local network and the Internet.

 The SFTP server is supported by KeeneticOS starting from version 3.4.1.

 The SFTP is an application layer protocol designed to perform operations with the files over a reliable and secure SSH connection.
 The SFTP has nothing to do with the usual FTP protocol.
 It provides improved security for data transmission over the Internet by implementing a fully encrypted transport layer.
 The SFTP is a separate protocol and should not be mistaken for the FTPS (FTP + SSL), the Simple File Transfer Protocol (has the same abbreviation for SFTP) and FTP via SSH.

 1. You can directly connect to the SFTP server from the Internet if there is a public IP address on the WAN interface of the Keenetic router used to access the Internet.

 2. If you have a private IP address, you can access the SFTP server through an SSTP VPN connection.

-3. For more convenient use, we recommend obtaining a permanent and easy to remember domain name for your Keenetic using the KeenDNS service.
+3. We recommend obtaining a permanent and easy-to-remember domain name for your Keenetic using the KeenDNS service for more convenient use.
 When enabling KeenDNS, you can connect to the SFTP server in the 'Direct access' mode.
-If you use the 'Cloud access' mode, you can connect to the SFTP server via an SSTP.
+Using the 'Cloud access' mode, you can connect to the SFTP server via an SSTP.